In this article:

 When do graduation ceremonies take place?

-Graduation ceremonies at King’s take place twice a year – in July, our summer ceremonies, and January, our winter ceremonies.
+Graduation ceremonies at King’s take place twice a year – in July, our summer ceremonies, and in January, our winter ceremonies.

 If you are due to complete your course and be awarded between 1 August and 1 January you are eligible to attend the winter graduation ceremonies in January.